-These return true when til and ti2 are equal, or disjoint, or when til is a subset of ti2.
+These return true when til and til are equal, or disjoint, or when til is a subset of til.
 These operations consider intervals to be open, that is, to not include their endpoints.
 So when one interval's end time equals another's start time, the two intervals are disjoint.
 They also understand what it means when end_secs < start_secs, and act accordingly.
 Function returns a shift-set containing those shifts which have time intervals which intersect with (are not disjoint with) time interval ti on day d.
 The shifts of the result do not necessarily all come from day d; some may come from the previous day if they span midnight and there is a previous day, while others may come from the next day if ti spans midnight and there is a next day.
-Finally, char NrcTimeIntervalShow(NRC_TIME_INTERVAL ti, HA_ARENA a);
+Finally, returns a string, stored in arena a, representing time interval ti.

+'''

 NRC_SHIFT_SET NrcTimeIntervalShiftSet(NRC_TIME_INTERVAL ti, NRC_DAY d);

+'''